estefancayuela/SigninAPP/README.md

 ### Next steps

 I'm currently updating the app changeing the language and fixing some bugs.
-If you want to make some upgrade please send me a pull request.
+If you want to make some upgrade please send me a PR.